edi-munoz/SQL_Cycle-_A-SQL-Analysis/README.md

 ![avg_ride_distance-duration_casual_day_of_week](/images/avg_ride_distance-duration_casual_day_of_week.png)

+Sunday has the highest average for both ride distance and duration.

 ![avg_ride_distance-duration_member_day_of_week](/images/avg_ride_distance-duration_member_day_of_week.png)

+As far as members go, annual members, on average, ride the longest and furtherest trips on Sunday as well, along with Saturday being the second highest day of the week.

-I also take a look at the month-to-month breakdown of average ride distance and duration for rider status.
+Here is a look at the month-to-month breakdown of average ride distance and duration for rider status.

 ![avg_ride_distance-duration_casual_month](/images/avg_ride_distance-duration_casual_month.png)

+Casual riders have the highest average of ride distance in September, but they take longer rides in May.

 ![avg_ride_distance-duration_member_month](/images/avg_ride_distance-duration_member_month.png)

+Member riders, on average, bike longer distances in July but take longer lasting rides in February.

 Finally, I examine exactly how many rides take place during the week and month for casual riders and annual members.

 ![count_ride_casual_day_of_week](/images/count_ride_casual_day_of_week.png)

+Throughout the year, casual riders' favorite day to ride is on Wednesday.

 ![count_ride_member_day_of_week](/images/count_ride_member_day_of_week.png)

+Members also ride more on Wednesday.

 ![count_ride_casual_month](/images/count_ride_casual_month.png)

 ![count_ride_member_month](/images/count_ride_member_month.png)

+Annual members ride the most in July.